Chapter 1: A Boy with Wings

 Theo clenched his fists.
 Why did Nia have to be here now?
 After all the failed attempts, he was certain he’d be able to fly today.
 Pavel had been working on the new wings for ages.
 They’d have to work.

 Nia had to be bluffing.
 She’d already said she was hiding from Mom.
-He opened his mouth to say go ahead and tell, but stopped as he looked around the forest.
+He wanted to say go ahead and tell, but stopped as he looked around the forest.
 A niggling sensation told him something bad loomed on the horizon.
 Pretending he didn’t care, he shrugged.
 “Stay then.”

 “Fine, just be quiet.”
 Pavel turned away and dug in his backpack.